Kentucky Route 80: Jackson Purchase region

 From Columbus, the road passes through Hickman, Carlisle, and Graves counties to Mayfield.
 Before 2003, the road passed through Mayfield and into Marshall County before converging with US 68 in Aurora.
 The two-lane segment of former KY 80 from Mayfield to Aurora now has two separate designations.
 From Mayfield to Brewers in Marshall County, the road retains its former co-designation as KY 58.
 The segment from Brewers to Aurora is now designated as KY 402.

-From Mayfield, KY 80 travels along a new four-lane corridor into Calloway County and on to Murray.
+From Mayfield, KY 80 travels along a four-lane corridor into Calloway County and on to the northern outskirts of Murray.
 The route continues through eastern Calloway County and into Marshall County before converging with US 68 near the eastern terminus of KY 402 in Aurora.

 Concurrency with U.S. 68

 From Aurora, it follows US 68 through Trigg County, and dissects the Land Between the Lakes National Recreation Area.
-The two routes then makes its way through Christian, Todd, and Logan counties to Bowling Green (Warren County).
+The two routes then makes their way through Christian, Todd, and Logan counties to Bowling Green (Warren County).

-From Bowling Green through Glasgow to Edmonton, Kentucky Route 80 remains overlapped with US 68 serving eastern Warren, Barren and Metcalfe Counties until it goes a little past downtown Edmonton.
+From Bowling Green through Glasgow to Edmonton, Kentucky Route 80 remains overlapped with US 68 through eastern Warren, Barren and Metcalfe Counties until the two routes split just north of downtown Edmonton.
 KY 80 is part of the Kentucky Scenic Byways system for its entire concurrency with US 68.

 Glasgow to Somerset

-From Glasgow to Somerset, KY 80 is paralleled (and largely supplanted) by the Louie B. Nunn Cumberland Parkway, which is officially designated as the future route of Interstate 66 (I-66), although interest in that project has been lost.
+From Glasgow to Somerset, KY 80 is paralleled (and largely supplanted) by the Louie B. Nunn Cumberland Expressway, which was officially designated as the future route of Interstate 66 (I-66), but the interest in that project has been lost.

-KY 80 serves rural portions of Barren, Metcalfe, Adair (including Columbia), Russell (including Russell Springs), and southern Casey counties to Somerset, in Pulaski County.
+KY 80 serves rural portions of Barren, Metcalfe, Adair (including Columbia), Russell (including Russell Springs), and southern Casey counties while en route to Somerset, in Pulaski County.

 Somerset to Hazard

 Between Somerset and London (Laurel County), KY 80 is again the primary route.
 From London to Hazard, KY 80 is again supplanted, this time by the Hal Rogers Parkway (formerly the Daniel Boone Parkway), a Super-two highway that acts as an expressway in the area.
-KY 80 serves rural portions of Clay, Leslie, and Perry counties, including the city of Manchester, before rejoining the Parkway near Hazard.
+KY 80 serves rural portions of Clay, Leslie, and Perry counties, including the cities of Manchester and Hyden, where US 421 runs concurrently with KY 80 between those two cities, before rejoining the Parkway near Hazard.

 Hazard to Pikeville and the Virginia border

-KY 80 is a modern four-lane highway (though not controlled access) from Hazard through Knott County to Watergap in Floyd County where it converges with US 23.
-This section of Kentucky Route 80 was completely new construction; most of the remnants of KY 80's old alignment were renamed with several designations, primarily KY 550.
-KY 80 continues, concurrent with US 460 until reaching Belcher in Pike County and continues into Virginia from Elkhorn City as Virginia State Route 80.
+KY 80 is a modern four-lane highway, though not controlled access, from Hazard through Knott County to Watergap in Floyd County where it joins US 23 southeastward.
+The section of Kentucky Route 80 from Hazard to Watergap was completely new construction; most of the remnants of KY 80's old alignment were renamed with several designations, primarily KY 550.
+KY 80 continues, concurrent with US 23 to Pikeville, and joins US 460 until reaching Belcher in southern Pike County; it continues solo through Elkhorn City, and continues into Virginia as Virginia State Route 80.